bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Aaron van Wirdum: 00:07:52

-Right, so the miner in this case?
+So the miner in this case?

 Sjors Provoost: 00:07:53